Dual Pathways to a Better America: Preventing Discrimination and Promoting Diversity

 Interventions and/or Strategies

-Organized by a series of Frequently Asked Questions (FAQs) and Answers, the task force (1) examines how psychological research confirms and illuminates the enormous toll that systematic biases, stereotypes, and discrimination have exacted and continue to impose on human capital, and (2) validates the urgency of a move toward embracing social diversity, especially in light of the documented expansion of changes taking place throughout the population of the United States.
+Organized by a series of frequently asked questions and answers, the task force (1) examines how psychological research confirms and illuminates the enormous toll that systematic biases, stereotypes, and discrimination have exacted and continue to impose on human capital, and (2) validates the urgency of a move toward embracing social diversity, especially in light of the documented expansion of changes taking place throughout the population of the U.S.

 Bias erodes opportunities and challenges the psychological well-being of its targets.
 Research reflects over a half century of work on the general problem of prejudice in its many manifestations.
 The task force concluded that the paradigm of prejudice is general enough to be applicable to many different contexts and groups.